A letter to a friend about leadership.

 Technical vs Adaptive Work

-Technical work is mostly "solve for X" kind of work - learning a framework or a technique and then applying it.
+Technical work is mostly "solve for X" kind of work - learning a framework or a technique to solve a specific kind of problem and then applying it.

 Technical work is about skills that directly contribute to a company's means of production (analysis, design, coding, whatever).
-Most of an individual contributor's work is technical work.
+Most of an individual contributor's (IC) work is technical work.

-This is different than adaptive work: building one's capacity to perform one's duty and craft under increasing levels of stress.
+This is different than adaptive work: building one's capacity to perform one's duty and craft under increasing levels of stress - to adapt to the situation at hand in order to continue performing highly.

 At an IC level, adaptive work is about doing one's job - coding, designing, whatever - under pressure from higher-ups, or in the face of personality clashes with peers, and personal life.

-The moment you transition from IC to leadership, the game changes irrevocably: it's adaptive work all the way down.
+The moment you transition from individual contributor to leadership, the game changes irrevocably: it's adaptive work all the way down.

 At a leadership level, adaptive work is about managing the group's response to stress to ensure cohesion and performance in the face of a variety of stressful situations.